To find out more about how we can help your business grow in South Holland please get in touch with our Economic Development team:

 How we can help your business

-For information on business rates and what relief mechanisms are in place, please see the Business Finance page.
+For information on business rates and what relief mechanisms are in place, please see our Business Rates page.

 South Holland District Council are ideally placed, in conjunction with local staff agencies and partners, including JCP to help with all your staff recruitment needs.